Broderickfowler/recipe-bookmarker/README.md

     `shotgun`

 Copy the link outputted to your terminal and then start adding your favorite recipes to the website!
 Bring some friends and you can all share what you've been cooking.

+# License
+  The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).